juxtaposition-rocks/JCONSTRAINT/README.md

 # JCONSTRAINT

 A SILENT ALTERNATIVE TO TALKING OUT LOUD

 ## Intro

 "J" stands for "journal", though JCONSTRAINT is meant to more of an alternative to journaling rather than a kind of journaling software.
 "Constraint" comes from the "constraints are liberating" idea from the Ruby on Rails crowd.
 The lack of features is considered a feature because it focuses you on what matters.

-Why is journalling so useful and so highly recommended and such a thing you should do?
+Why is journaling so useful and so highly recommended and such a thing you should do?
 It's a means to an end: decompressing all the pressure building up in your head.
 Talking to your friends can be thought of as a form of journaling... or an as alternative to journaling.
 That's a lot like what JCONSTRAINT is all about.

 We go straight to the source.
 How did Jesus journal?
 He didn't.
 (Nobody did in those days.
 It just wasn't practical.)
 How did Jesus journal?
 He got out in the wilderness and talked to his father God directly.
-Why out in the winderness?
+Why out in the wilderness?
 Of course it was because he was talking out loud and it was a private conversation. ;-)

 For many people, it's hard to find a good time and place to have a private conversation with God out loud.
 The reason why JCONSTRAINT is described as A SILENT ALTERNATIVE TO TALKING OUT LOUD is because that's all it really is.
 It lets you type instead of talking, so that all you need is a small degree of visual isolation--not a large degree of audio isolation.